 This provision would apply to payment made under the Medicaid program for calendar quarters beginning on or after the date of this Act's enactment, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.
-Amendments made by this provision would not apply to Medicaid assistance provided for services before the date of enactment, with respect to assets disposed of on or before the date of enactment.
+Amendments made by this provision would not apply to Medicaid assistance provided for services before the date of enactment, with respect to assets disposed of on or before the date of enactment, or with respect to trusts established on or before the date of enactment.
 In the case of a state that the Secretary of Health and Human Services determines requires state legislation to meet the additional requirements of this provision, the state Medicaid plan would not be regarded as failing to comply with the requirements solely on the basis of its failure to meet these additional requirements before the first day of the first calendar quarter beginning after the close of the first regular session of the state legislature that begins after the date of enactment of this Act.
 In the case of a state that has a two-year legislative session, each year of the session would be considered to be a separate regular session of the state legislature.